zhenhuan-yang/UAlbany-beamer-template/README.md

 LaTeX slide template for University at Albany created by Zhenhuan Yang.

+UAlbany logo is sourced from its [brand identity](https://www.albany.edu/communications-marketing/brand-identity).

 ## How to use

 Download the code and modify `main.tex` for your convenience.